DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/17femalefreelancer.md

-For example: in tech corporations and start-ups, where the teams consist of mostly men, a female web developer enters the team as an added ‘light-energy’.
+For example: in tech corporations and start-ups, where the teams consist of mostly men, a female web developer enters the team as an added ‘light energy’.
 Where the team’s goal is focused on the technical progress, a female web developer injects the milestones with her decorative, design touch.
 Most of the time, she does so in the tasks related to the project’s documentation, presentation, and revision—the